amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

             - updating the cluster every epoch

 ### self-supervised learning/non-seperable task/#class equals #samples
+- Efficient Self-supervised Vision Transformers for Representation Learning
+    - arxiv 6/2021
+    - key
+        - use swin as the backbone
+        - use DINO as the loss.
+        - each augmentation generates T tokens.
+Then it has 2T tokens. each token in one view finds the matched token in another view.
+The matching here is measured by teh cosine similarity.
+In the end, minimize the cross entropy loss again, same as DINO
+- Self-Supervised Learning with Swin Transformers
+    - arxiv 5/2021
+    - key
+        - backbone as Swin Transformer
+- Simple Distillation Baselines for Improving Small Self-supervised Models
+    - arxiv 6/2021
+    - key
+        - two BYOL models. one is teacher and the otehr is student.
+- An Empirical Study of Training Self-Supervised Vision Transformers
+    - arxiv 4/2021
+    - key
+        - moco v3
+            - momentum encoder. negative is from the batch size, not from queue
+            - more mlp is on encoder
+        - random init patch projection layer is better than learning the projection
 - Propagate Yourself: Exploring Pixel-Level Consistency for Unsupervised Visual Representation Learning
     - nips 2020
     - contribution